 Coward's castle has a few spiritual reflections from author Bernard Preston; last updated on 11th August, 2021.

-And then there's the on-going call to be sure that who I really am is consistent with the Bernard Preston I portray in my daily walk through this World.
-While there's plenty of room in heaven for sinners, it does seem that hypocrites might have a hard time of it from St Peter, the man with the keys to the Kingdom.
+And then there is the on-going call to be sure that who I really am is consistent with the Bernard Preston I portray in my daily walk through this World.
+While there is plenty of room in heaven for sinners, it does seem that hypocrites might have a hard time of it from St Peter, the man with the keys to the Kingdom.

 DARWIN'S THEORY OF NATURAL SELECTION

 Beware, this prayer that shocked the world made me distinctly uncomfortable.
-It's not for the faint-hearted, nor the smug and self-satisfied.
+It is not for the faint hearted, nor the smug and self-satisfied.